 Microsoft Teams is a digital hub for users of all ages.
 It provides a space for all of the information you communicate with a colleague, student, teacher, or classmate to appear in one place.
 All of your conversations, media, content, apps and assignments live in one spot in Teams.
-Microsoft teams for teachers support the development and facilitation of collaborative classrooms that connect students with their peers and teacher.
+Microsoft Teams for teachers supports the development and facilitation of collaborative classrooms that connect students with their peers and teachers.
 Teams can also connect in professional learning communities and provide a communication channel for school faculty.

-Microsoft Teams operates on the belief that effective classroom technology is digital advancement delivered with purpose to inspire creativity and cultivate curiosity.
+Microsoft Teams operates on the belief that effective classroom technology is digital advancement delivered with the purpose of inspiring creativity and cultivating curiosity.
 The classroom experience in Teams empowers the generation that embraces technology as their first language, encouraging their developing voices and helping educators implement learning strategies for their future success.

-Microsoft Teams is a collaboration platform within the Office 365 Suite where teams connect through shared notebooks, chat/conversation sessions, virtual meetings, and resource sharing.
+- Microsoft Teams is a collaboration platform within the Microsoft 365 Suite where teams connect through shared notebooks, chat sessions, virtual meetings, and resource sharing.
 Using both Microsoft and non-Microsoft tools, including hundreds of third-party applications, teachers can create groups or classes that include any member of your organization, making it a great fit for sports teams, clubs, and leadership committees.
-Teams is already integrated with Infinite Campus so the creation of classes within Teams is automatic with all your students already set up.
+Teams is already integrated with infinite campus so the creation of classes within Teams is automatic with all your students already set up.

 The Different Types of Teams

-As a Classroom Teacher, you will automatically have a Classes Team.
-There are four types of Teams in total: Classes, PLCs, Staff and Other.
+As a classroom teacher, you will automatically have a class team.
+There are four types of teams in total: classes, PLCs, staff, and others.
 With Microsoft Teams, you can create as many teams as you’d like, so it is important to know the differences between the four types of teams.
 This document provides detailed information on each type of team.

-- If you are a Classroom Teacher, you will be using the Classes team for all your classes.
-All your students will already be synched to your Teams.
+- If you are a classroom teacher, you will be using the Classes team for all your classes.
+All your students will already be synced to your teams.

-- If you are an elementary teacher, you will have one team for each section of Infinite Campus within the team.
-For instance, you will see a team for AM and PM Attendance, Computers, Art, Music, ELA, Math, Science and Social Studies.
+- If you are an elementary teacher, you will have one team for each section of infinite campus within the team.
+For instance, you will see a team for AM and PM attendance, computers, art, music, math, science and social studies.

-- If you do not wish to see all these Teams in your list, “Remove Favorite” the Team by clicking on the 3 dots next to your Team.
-This will not delete the Team, but will hide it from view.
-If you delete the Team, because Infinite Campus syncs every night, that Team will simply show up again the next day.
+- If you do not wish to see all these teams in your list, “Remove Favorite” the team by clicking on the 3 dots next to it.
+This will not delete the team, but will hide it from view.
+If you delete the team, because Infinite Campus syncs every night, that team will simply show up again the next day.

-- If you are a middle or high school teacher, you will have one class for each period you teach in the team.
+- If you are a middle or high school teacher, you will have one class for each period you teach on the team.

-Use this team if you are collaborating with other team members or administration on projects.
+Use this team if you are collaborating with other team members or the administration on projects.
 You can also add students to this team.
 This type of team can be used for anything.
-The biggest difference between this team and the PLC and Staff Member teams is that there is no OneNote Notebook included and the individual members of the team do not have a OneNote Notebook either.
-You can add a shared Notebook if you wish.
+The biggest difference between this team and the PLC and staff member teams is that there is no OneNote notebook included and the individual members of the team do not have a OneNote notebook either.
+You can add a shared notebook if you wish.

 Meet virtually with your class and send messages in chats and channel conversations.